AbhishekGusain1289/CIBOserver/README.md

 # CIBOserver

-This is a recipe recommender system which recommends dishes based on the ingredients provided by the user
+This is a Machine Learning recipe recommender system which recommends dishes based on the ingredients provided by the user